Emmotes/ic_spoilers/docs/season_4.md

         "separate_popup": false
     }],
     "requirements": "",
-    "description": {"desc": "$source deals additional damage to enemies the farther they are from the formation.
-From 0% bonus at $start_percent% away from the formation to $amount% bonus at the spawn point."}, "id": 1497,
+    "description": {"desc": "$source deals additional damage to enemies the farther they are from the formation, from 0% bonus at $start_percent% away from the formation to $amount% bonus at the spawn point."}, "id": 1497,
     "flavour_text": "",
     "graphic_id": 0,
     "properties": {
         "is_formation_ability": true,
-        "owner_use_outgoing_description": true
+        "owner_use_outgoing_description": true,
+        "formation_circle_icon": false
     }
 }
 </pre>